githubRahuld/Crazzzy-Tube/README.md

 ### Running the Project
     Make sure the backend server is running on port 5000.
     The frontend should be running on port 5173 by default.
 Open the browser and go to http://localhost:5173.

+### A huge shoutout to Hitesh Choudhary(chai aur code) for being my mentor throughout this journey!